Last Updated on 4 December 2025 by Cycloscope

 From Koka Beach to Moni by bike- 46.2km

-Moni is almost a fake town, basically, a bunch of guesthouses that seem to have agreed to charge all the same price (10โ‚ฌ), not very smart since some are way better than others.
-Just out of Moni, direction of Labuan Bajo, there’s a nice waterfall.
+Moni is almost a fake town, basically, a bunch of guesthouses that seem to have agreed to charge all the same price (10€), not very smart since some are way better than others.
+Just out of Moni, in the direction of Labuan Bajo, there’s a lovely waterfall.

 Kelimutu Crater Lakes – A scooter detour

-From Moni to the Kelimutu Crater Lakes, the main local attraction, there are about 8km of uphill.
-We decided to rent a motorbike (6โ‚ฌ for the whole day) to have more time to spend at the lakes.
-The climb anyway, didn’t look so steep and there’s not much of a hike to do up at the craters.
+From Moni to the Kelimutu Crater Lakes, the leading local attraction, there are about 8km of uphill.
+We decided to rent a motorbike (6€ for the whole day) to spend more time at the lakes.
+The climb, anyway, didn’t look so steep, and there’s not much of a hike to do up at the craters.

-The Kelimutu is a dormant volcano, whose craters are filled with water.
+The Kelimutu is a dormant volcano whose craters are filled with water.
 The peculiar thing is that these lakes, despite being very close to each other, have very different colors.
-Moreover, they also change color during the day, find out more about the Kelimutu Lakes in our guide (upcoming).
-There’s also a secret hike from Moni that lets you bypass the ripping-off entry fee of 10โ‚ฌ (12 on Sundays).
+Moreover, they also change color during the day.
+Please find out more about the Kelimutu Lakes in our guide (upcoming).
+There’s also a secret hike from Moni that lets you bypass the ripping-off entry fee of 10€ (12 on Sundays).

-Bicycle Touring from Moni to Ende – 62km
+Bicycle Touring from Moni to Ende – 62km.

-If you don’t go too fast, you may notice a small sign on the right-hand side of the street where the traditional village of Wolondopo is located, two kilometers away.
+If you don’t go too fast, you may notice a small sign on the right-hand side of the street, two kilometers away, where the traditional village of Wolondopo is located.
 A detour worth taking.
-The road is a steep climb, that reaches this amazing little village surrounded by coffee plantations.
-Bamboo houses with thatched roofs and ritual places, people look at us astonished, we are alien, I think here they rarely saw a white man or a tourist in general.
-This beauty of bicycle touring in Flores (or everywhere else).
+The road is a steep climb that reaches this amazing little village surrounded by coffee plantations.

 Road trip from Ende to Bajawa – 124 km

-Then the climb to Bajawa begins, long and steady, 80km up to 1,400msl.
-It’s not as steep as the one to Moni but its length makes it exhausting.
 As usual on this road trip to Flores Island, jaw-dropping views are plentiful, with incredible rice terraces that make those of Bali pale in comparison.
-At about 1,000msl the vegetation changes completely, turning from tropical jungle to almost alpine forest.
-It gets chilly also.
+At about 1,000 msl, the vegetation changes completely, transitioning from tropical jungle to almost alpine forest.
+It gets chilly, too.

 Bena, Gurusina, and other Ngada villages

-Bajawa is one of the more interesting areas on Flores Island, it’s the land of the Lio people, an ancestral ethnic group that has preserved its tradition almost intact.
+Bajawa is one of the more interesting areas on Flores Island; it’s the land of the Lio people, an ancestral ethnic group that has preserved its tradition almost intact.

-Traveling by bicycle to these villages though is very hard and time-consuming.
+Traveling by bicycle to these villages, though, is very hard and time-consuming.
 Although the road is paved, the gradients are extreme for bicycle touring.
-So again we rent a scooter for the price of 6โ‚ฌ per day.
+So, again, we rented a scooter for 6€ per day.

-Bena, Gurusina, and the other Ngada villages are simply unbelievable like being teleported to a different time and space.
+Bena, Gurusina, and the other Ngada villages are simply unbelievable, like being teleported to a different time and space.
 Ritual monolithic altars, bamboo houses, thatched roofs, family totems, buffalo skulls, sand painting, sacred decorations, traditional weaving, and more unique stuff.
 Learn more about them by reading our article about Bena, Gurusina, and the other Ngada villages.

-Bena is about 13km from Bajawa, add a few more for Gurusina.
+Bena is about 13km from Bajawa, and add a few more for Gurusina.
 Not far from Gurusina, there’s an almost secret spot not to be missed, the Malanage Hot Springs (GPS -8.883712, 121.003758 – Google knows)

 From Bajawa to Borong by bike – 80km

 The beaches of the Aimere district are made of beautiful black sand, and the scenery is epic, with the Inerie volcano looming over.
-From here the road goes up again to 500msl and then down to 0, to the forgettable city of Borong.
+From here, the road goes up again to 500msl and then down to 0, to the forgettable city of Borong.

 Bicycle trip from Borong to Ruteng – 54km

-At the 32nd kilometer, there’s the Ranamese Lake a scam of a lake.
-An overpriced entry fee (don’t remember how much) and an overpriced guest (30โ‚ฌ maybe, for a crappy room).
-They even built a wall not to let you spot the lake from the road, you can go around it anyway, and see that it’s just a nice like, not worth spending money to see, IMHO.
+At the 32nd kilometer, there’s the Ranamese Lake, a scam of a lake.
+An overpriced entry fee (don’t remember how much) and an overpriced guest (30€ maybe, for a crappy room).
+They even built a wall so you couldn’t spot the lake from the road.
+You can go around it anyway and see that it’s just a nice place, not worth spending money to see, IMHO.

 The last 20km to Ruteng are downhill, with many macaques around.
 Ruteng itself is nothing special, just a place to sleep while exploring the surroundings.
-Local attractions are Goro Curu(a small hill perfect for early morning walks), Poco Ranaka (an active volcano), Poco Ngandonalu (the highest peak in Flores, 2,367msl), and the Leang Bua Caves, where the fossils of homo florensis (a distinct species of homo, only 1-meter tall, who lived on Flores only 17,000 years ago)were found.
+Local attractions are Goro Curu(a small hill perfect for early morning walks), Poco Ranaka (an active volcano), Poco Ngandonalu (the highest peak in Flores, 2,367msl), and the Leang Bua Caves, where the fossils of homo florensis (a distinct species of homo, only 1 meter tall, who lived on Flores only 17,000 years ago)were found.

 The last section of the road trip, from Ruteng to Labuan Bajo – 126km